yomna1267/Plant-disease_Final-project/README.md

     javac *.java
     ```

+3. Add JDBC driver .jar file to your project.
+4. Run MySQL on your machine and create the data you want as the above pictures.
-3. Run the main Java application:
+5. 3.
+Run the main Java application:

     ```bash
     java HelloApplication
     ```
 ## Usage

 1. Register an account or log in if you already have one.